 If you want to understand why Cardano was created, you have to go back in time to 2015/2016.
 At this time, blockchain is already considered by experts a disruptive technology that can change the world, much like the Internet.
 However, blockchain technology was not ready for the mainstream.

 The biggest problem at this time was scalability.
-No one really knew how to solve this problem without sacrificing network decentralization.
+No one knew how to solve this problem without sacrificing network decentralization.
 The Lightning Network white paper isn’t coming out until late 2015.
 It is only now in 2022 that the network is starting to be usable, but it is still not certain if it is ready for mass adoption.

 It was believed that Proof-of-Stake (PoS) could not be created and would not work.
 Seen through today’s lens, Cardano is existing proof that PoS works.

 Charles paid for lunch with bitcoins and realized that volatility prevents the use of volatile assets for routine payment.
 Time has confirmed that people view bitcoin and other cryptocurrencies mainly as speculative assets.
-To this day, bitcoins are not used for payments and don’t expect that to happen within the next decade.
-Without stable coins, it seems to be difficult to establish cryptocurrencies as a means of payment, especially in developing countries.
+To this day, bitcoins are not used for payments, and don’t expect that to happen within the next decade.
+Without stablecoins, it seems to be difficult to establish cryptocurrencies as a means of payment, especially in developing countries.

-Even at the time, there was speculation about the economic sustainability of the Proof-of-Work concept and the phenomenon of declining the security budget.
+Even at the time, there was speculation about the economic sustainability of the Proof-of-Work concept and the phenomenon of the declining security budget.
 I will talk more about it in the next chapter since I consider that a very important topic.

 There was also talk about the high energy intensity of PoW and the community wondered if people would adopt a protocol that was environmentally unfriendly.
 As we can see today, this issue is still not resolved.
 In China, PoW mining has been banned.
 America and the European Union do not know how to deal with the problem and occasionally a proposal to ban PoW comes up.